itsPG/os_hw3/README.md

 ## Pipe

-Pipe is a useful way to send data from one process to another process through file descriptor, however, it can only communicate between processes those have the same parent.
+Pipe is a useful way to send data from one process to another process through file descriptor, however, it can only communicate between processes which have the same parent.
 Let's see how it work:

 	int main()
 	{